jjgradwell/RecipeLang/readme.md

 Recipes are stored in a plain text file with the extension .rcp and is loosely based on CookLang.
 Even without using the parser, recipes are human readable, and can be printed as is.

-## File Header
+## File Meta Data

-Fields that can appear at the top of the file as denoted as follows:
+Each piece of meta data is defined using the @ symbol followed by a single word.
+The text for the meta data is tab delimited.

 `@name` Contains the name of the recipe